erdnaxe/kraby/docs/build_the_electronics.md

 The embedded computer requires a 5 V DC voltage and can draw up to 3 A peak current.
-We choose *Texas Instrument LM2596* Buck regulator as breakout boards exist and are simple to use.
+We choose _Texas Instrument LM2596_ Buck regulator as breakout boards exist and are simple to use.

----
+* * *

 ## How to wire it up

 ![Connection diagram](img/how_to_connect.jpg)